 - Hulu: SD – 300MB per hour; HD – 650 MB per hour

 - Amazon Prime Video – SD – 850MB per hour; HD – 2GB per hour

 The results are surprising.

-To put the data into simpler terms, for one hour of watching Netflix in SD, you could watch 3.3 hours on Hulu and 1.2 hours on Amazon Video for the same amount of data.
+To put into simpler terms, for one hour of watching Netflix in SD, you could watch 3.3 hours on Hulu and 1.2 hours on Amazon Video for the same amount of data.

-While it may be hard to give up some of your favorite shows, knowing the data usage of each streaming service is handy in picking where to stream your videos from.
+While it may be hard to give up some of your favorite content, knowing the usage of each streaming service is handy in picking where to stream your videos from.

 Next, let us compare the highest quality data streaming rates of some popular music streaming sites: